How to Apply

 Online Grant Application

 Following approval of the LOI, you will proceed to the grant application phase.
 The application includes a variety of questions, and you will be required to upload necessary financial documentation.
-The application will be reviewed internally, and you will be contacted as needed to provide additional information and answer questions.
+The application will be reviewed and you will be contacted as needed to provide additional information and answer questions.
 A site visit may be required during your application process.
-Once the application has been reviewed by the Foundation team, the application will move forward to the Board of Directors for consideration at their next meeting.
-The Foundation has four board meetings a year.
-You will be promptly notified of approval or denial of your grant application.
+Once the application has been reviewed, you will be promptly notified of approval or denial of your grant application.

 Grant reporting is a requirement for all grant awards.
 Report expectations vary depending on the nature and size of the grant and will be discussed with grantee as needed.
 Grant reports must be received and approved from the grantee before the Foundation will consider future requests.